 Impacts may, and many do, have an impact on a specific community.
 Roughly speaking, a community is a collection of people.
 A community is considered to be a collection of people that meet some criteria, such as the residents of a village, rather than the specific set of people resident in the village at a particular time.
 The individual people in a community may vary over time.

-A community may be described by an extensible collection of facets.
-A common facet will be location.
-Another may be activity, such as commuting, cycling, farming or boating.
+A community may be related in some way to a particular location.
+It may be that residents of that community are resident in that location.
+However people in community may be related to the location in other ways.
+For example they may commute to or through that location or they may carry out some leisure activity at that location.

+A community may also be restricted to particular classifications of people.
+Examples of such classifications include mothers and toddlers, commuters and rugby players.

 Some impacts are negative and as a consequence proposals may be generated for projects to mitigate one or more impacts.
 Some of those proposals may be approved and result in the creation of projects to mitigate impacts.
 Some such projects may directly modify the impact in question, e.g. planting trees to reduce noise levels.
 Some project may not directly modify an impact but may offset one or more impacts by improving the quality of life of the affected community in other ways.

 Some activities, such as large construction projects, may provide a fund or other resources to be used to resource projects to mitigate the effect of the activity.

 Describing the Core Concepts

+The following class diagram represents the core concepts and their properties in more detail.

+Figure 2 Class Diagram

 Common properties